Code-Institute-Submissions/alexrwinter/README.md

 ![](assets/images/seagreenscrop.jpg)
 <h1 align="center">Alex R Winter: Post Production Sound</h1>
 <hr>
-<a href="https://sophie-apples.github.io/alexrwinter/">View live demo</a>
+<p align="center"><a href="https://sophie-apples.github.io/alexrwinter/">View live demo</a><p/>
 <hr>

-<p><em>Summary :This is a professional website for a self-employed Sound Designer/Editor working mainly for film and TV.
+<p align="center"><em>Summary<br>This is a professional website for a self-employed Sound Designer/Editor working mainly for film and TV.
-The fundamental purpose of the website is to encourage potential collaborators and clients to make contact.</em></p>
+The fundamental purpose of the website is to encourage potential collaborators and clients to make contact and to establish an online presence.</em></p>

 <h2>Strategy Plane</h2>